- Home

 Will my loved ones get my pension when I die?

-If you have a defined contribution pension, which may be a workplace pension or a private pension, and you die before you reach retirement age, your pension will usually pass tax-free to the person you nominated when you first started paying into it.
+If you have a defined contribution pension, which may be a workplace pension or a private pension, and you die before you reach retirement age, your pension will usually pass to the person you nominated when you first started paying into it.

 You can nominate whoever you want to receive your pension when you die, so it doesn’t have to be a spouse or child.
 You’ll need to make sure you complete an Expression of Wishes/ Nomination form though, stating who you want it to go to.
 Make sure you update this if your circumstances change, for example, if you get divorced.

-If you die after you’ve retired, but before the age of 75, and you were taking an income from your pension using drawdown at the time, your dependants can receive a tax-free income from your pension.
+If you die after you’ve retired, but before the age of 75, and you were taking an income from your pension using drawdown at the time, your dependents can receive a tax-free income from your pension.

 How much tax is payable on life insurance payouts?